xxxjdlk2985/Enable-IPV6-on-Huawei-Moded-Modem-V7R11-/README.md

 6. Type ./fixipv6 then press enter.
 7. After the script was finished, type reboot then press enter.
 The modem will be reboot.

 This process will reset the modem to factory default.
 The administration login will change as admin:admin.
-WiFi SSID and Password need to be setting after process.
+WiFi SSID and Password need to be setting after the process.